 - Here are six views on how to address space debris.

-As the global community looks to address key climate and environmental risks in the coming days and weeks during the COP26 in Glasgow, another sustainability issue looms large above all our heads – in space.
 Earth orbits, and particularly the lower orbits which stretch to approximately 2,000 km above ground, are seeing a growing population of active and defunct satellites as well as debris.

 Satellites bring incredible benefits to us all – from connectivity and geo-location services to weather and climate monitoring to earth observation (critical, for example, during different types of disasters).
 There are other types of missions to Earth orbits and beyond, such as exploration and scientific ones, increasingly with humans on board.

-The current population of debris, which is growing, is putting in danger all these activities.
+The current population of space debris, which is growing, is putting in danger all these activities.
 If large collisions occur, these could result in certain orbits becoming unusable for decades to come.

 This is why industry actors have come together to voice their position on the topic through the newly published Space Industry Debris Statement.
 The goal is to encourage the entire community to “minimize and prevent, where possible, any new debris created.”

 The statement also states that “no actions should be taken that purposefully create debris.”
-The actors call for increased collaboration to reduce debris, for more transparency among operators, and continued work to speed up the development of technologies and practices for the disposal of spacecraft at end-of-life, and for removal of existing debris already in orbit.
+The actors call for increased collaboration to reduce spacedebris, for more transparency among operators, and continued work to speed up the development of technologies and practices for the disposal of spacecraft at end-of-life, and for removal of existing debris already in orbit.

-It is important to not allow the issue of debris to get out of control because fixing it afterward would be exponentially more difficult, if not impossible.
+It is important to not allow the issue of space debris to get out of control because fixing it afterward would be exponentially more difficult, if not impossible.
 We spoke to industry leaders for their views on how to address this growing problem.
 Here are a few of their responses below.

 Have you read?